 Assessment Practices: Phonemic Awareness assessments are given to our Kindergarten through 3rd grade students, and fluency assessments are given to students in grades K-5, but we recognize that a more consistent and structured plan for short-cycle assessments that includes phonics, vocabulary, and reading comprehension is critical in ensuring students are meeting grade-level benchmarks.
 Also, utilizing the data from the assessments is important in identifying and addressing weaknesses and gaps.
 Teachers are not fluent in collecting, analyzing, and applying data results to drive instruction and meet the needs of individual students.
+Additional supports for utilizing MAP Fluency assessments and data is needed in order to effectively ensure data driven instruction is being adhered to.

 Teacher Preparation: After analyzing the data and conferencing with the RAP Team, it was indicated that teachers are often unprepared to teach the five foundational skills in their literacy block.
 This can stem from lack of training in their college programs, lack of professional development provided by the school, as well as not effectively preparing the materials necessary to successfully teach these skills, most noticeably, phonics.
+Scaffolding of standards needed to address literacy in middle school grades is needed while also remediating gaps in literacy.
+Professional development for our middle school ELA teachers is needed to promote a larger understanding of literacy in middle school and to be able to appropriately teach literacy with fidelity.

 Evidence-Based Program/Curriculum: A new evidence-based phonics curriculum has been implemented for the K-3.
+While the school did receive and implement Fountas and Pinnell for Phonics, it was not found to be effective in our classrooms as there was not the expected increase in phonics fluency on a quarterly basis.
 We recognized the need to implement a systematic and explicit phonics program as well as an evidence-based reading comprehension program that aligns to the learning standards.